FAQS: Undergraduate - Northern School of Contemporary Dance

 Places on all our courses are offered after successful application and audition or interview.
 All our offers are conditional upon receipt of the relevant Academic and English Language entry requirements for the specific course.
 We would issue a CAS once we have received all entry requirements.

-If your first language is not English you will need meet the minimum English language entry requirements in order to enrol on any of our courses.
+If your first language is not English you will need to meet the minimum English language entry requirements in order to enrol on any of our courses.
 This is set at CEFR level B2 for undergraduate courses and high B2 or C1 for postgraduate courses.

 This usually means passing a Secure English Language Test (SELT) from an approved provider; IELTS for UKVI, LanguageCert International ESOL SELT or PTE Academic UKVI.